jamaltun/angular2-testing-quick-start/README.md

 Run the App
 -------------------
-To run the app, make sure you have Node installed.
+To run the app, make sure you have Node installed and then run the following commands.

-And install and run the `serve` package so you can build the app.

 ```
-npm install -g serve
+npm install -g webpack webpack-dev-server typescript
-serve src/
+npm install
+npm start
 ```

 Navigate to `http://localhost:3000`